ericawarren/resume/README.md

-# resume
+My resume in markdown.
+Full resume in `master`, versions for specific uses in assorted branches.

-my resume in markdown
+`styles.css` for use with [markdown-themeable-pdf](https://atom.io/packages/markdown-themeable-pdf).